dortegadelv/HaplotypeDFEStandingVariation/Programs/ExamplePipeline/README.md

 * HomozygoteFitness and HeterozygoteFitness are the fitnesses of the derived homozygote and heterozygote genotypes used when going backwards in time (see our paper for a description of the importance sampling approach to generate allele frequency trajectories).
 We used 0 for both values in all our simulations in the paper.

 * PresentDayAlleleFrequency - Frequency of the derived allele in the present.
-This should match what you simulated on step 1.
+If you want to analyze the simulations generated on step 1 make sure that this number is equal to the division of  (NumberOfHaplotypesWithTheDerivedAllele from step 1) / ( PresentDayChromosomes from step 2 ).

 * Replicates - Number of allele frequency trajectories simulated under the importance sampling framework.